DavidHe1127/Mr.He_HandBook/DevOps/Monitoring/prometheus/README.md

   ssl_certificate  /etc/ssl/server.crt;
   ssl_certificate_key /etc/ssl/private/server.key;

-  # specifies a file with trusted CA certs to verify client certs
+  # specifies a file with trusted CA certs to verify client certs - useful when authenticated client can have access i.e Grafana
   # ssl_trusted_certificate on the other hand will not send the list
   # ssl_client_certificate in contrast will send trusted CA cert list to client which is not
   # recommended as it's consuming CPU when constructing the list at the runtime.